How To: Soil Best Management Practices,

 - Annual mulching of existing landscape beds with shredded leaves, woodchips, bark, or compost.
 This builds the soil, prevents weeds, keeps plant roots warmer in winter and cooler in summer, and can cut summer irrigation needs by 50%!

 - On lawns, mulch-mowing or “grasscycling” – leaving the clippings to feed the soil, reduce fertilizer needs, and build lawn health.
-See Ecologically Sound Lawn Care for the Pacific Northwest: findings from the scientific literature and recommendations from turf professionals (PDF, on City of Seattle website)
+See Ecologically Sound Lawn Care for the Pacific Northwest: findings from the scientific literature and recommendations from turf professionals (PDF) on the City of Seattle's Landscape Professionals website

 - Top-dress with compost to improve poor lawns, ¼ to ½ inch of compost raked in after aeration in spring or fall.
 See lawn manual above, and also Using Composts to Improve Turfgrass Performance (on Penn State University website)